Notes from the flood: Hurricane Helene in WNC by Jaana Mattson

 An awesome new song from Asheville's River Arts District (aka RAD) from Twentythree Skidoo

-While I have lost some of my own work and income, my studio and home are a mile up from the river in Marshall, and I stayed dry.
-Even as one of the luckier ones, I’ve lost 2/3 of the remaining shows on my calendar this year and my hometown gallery in Marshall was inundated to the rafters with foul, muddy water (taking some of my pieces along with it).
+While I have lost some of my own work and income, my studio and home are a mile up from the river and flooding in Marshall.
+Although I consider myself lucky, I’ve lost most of the remaining shows on my ’24 calendar.
+My hometown gallery in Marshall was destroyed, along with many of my pieces.
 In Asheville, the River Arts District, which held 26 warehouses of art space and 300 artists, was 80% destroyed.
-Just one of those was the fiber collective Local Cloth, where I have taught my workshops.
-Grovewood Gallery which carries my work in Asheville was closed temporarily.
-Even on areas of higher ground, Asheville is still without potable water to this day.
-I was among many to lose work to the river, but lucky that it was only a selection of pieces and not my entire studio and inventory.
-It’s hard to feel sorry for yourself, when each day fills with supportive members of a community that rallies together to help the ones who lost it all.
+Just one of those spaces was the fiber collective Local Cloth, where I have taught my workshops.
+Grovewood Gallery, which carries my work in Asheville, was closed without water access.
+Even on areas of higher ground, Asheville was without potable water for almost 8 weeks.
+Again, I feel lucky to have lost only some of my work and not my entire studio and inventory.
+It’s hard to feel sorry for yourself when each day fills with supportive members of the community rallying together to help the ones who lost it all.

 Six weeks after the storm, the clean-up continues.
 Much of the town is now boarded over and drying out (at least where the buildings still stand) but the next challenge is different.
 As we assess the infrastructure and needs of these historic buildings, and the businesses that had stood in them, we need new tactics.
 The materials and expertise required to rebuild cost money.
 Pure and simple.
 Without insurance (and the relatively meager aid of FEMA), it is up to us to find a way to bring our town back.
 A fear on the periphery is that many of these areas have long held big developers and franchises at bay to protect the history and character of these communities, so what will happen if we can’t find a way to replace what we’ve lost?
 The spirit of the community is stronger than ever, but financial help is desperately needed, so we can live and create here, and welcome visitors once again to share the culture that makes it all special.

 The arts and artists who have worked so hard to build their lives in these beautiful, historic, mountain towns need your support.
 I hope to greet you here someday as a visitor or maybe as a student in one of my workshops.
-Thank you for contributing to the revitalization of this special part of the world.
+We appreciate any contribution to help salvage this special part of the world.

 I am resolved in my perseverance, even while feeling utter lack of control over the equitable distribution of beauty and safety and opportunity in this country.
-I have no answers and don’t expect any, but as I wait for the churning sediment to clear, I continue to dwell on the metaphors in this life; how nature and humanity and love resurface in even an unrecognizable landscape.
+I have no answers and don’t expect any, but as I wait for the churning sediment to clear, I continue to dwell on the metaphors; how nature and humanity and love resurface in even an unrecognizable landscape.

 As an artist I have spent years trying to capture the beauty and bounty of nature.
 All the while, tugging uncomfortably at my subconscious, is the truth of the changing world around us.
 The mixed media piece "Postmodern Landscape" refers to this collective denial of climate change, acknowledging my discomfort as well as the responsibility I feel as one who wishes I could have seen, heard and acted differently, for a different outcome.